mwijanarko1/cur8-notely/README.md

    npm install
    ```

-3. Create a `.env.local` file in the root directory with your Firebase configuration:
+3. Create a `.env.local` file in the root directory with your Firebase and Gemini API configuration:
    ```
    NEXT_PUBLIC_FIREBASE_API_KEY=your-api-key
    NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=your-auth-domain